 If you are not exposed to the world I am talking about, I am sure you would find this hard to believe, just as I did when I first saw it.

-Read on, as I show you some
+Read on, as I show you some real-life stories to prove this.

 If I had to describe it with an example – I would quote the instance of “Jeeves’ disdain for Bertie Wooster in PG Wodehouse’s books”.
 It is disdain one reserves for the incompetent, mixed with “pretend” respect one must give someone at a higher station.